MishaTuohy/MongoDBAPI/README.md

 # API

+My program makes use of node.js and mongoose.

 This is a basic api with CRUD functionality using MongoDB Atlas cloud service as the database.
 This is for a hypothetical online phone store to support their web store for purchases.
 This is purely backend with no front end to support it.